Nozbe/WatermelonDB/docs-master/Installation.md

 const adapter = new LokiJSAdapter({
   schema,
+  // migrations, // optional migrations
+  useWebWorker: false, // recommended for new projects. tends to improve performance and reduce glitches in most cases, but also has downsides - test with and without it
-  // These two options are recommended for new projects:
+  useIncrementalIndexedDB: true, // recommended for new projects. improves performance (but incompatible with early Watermelon databases)
-  useWebWorker: false,
-  useIncrementalIndexedDB: true,
+  // dbName: 'myapp', // optional db name
   // It's recommended you implement this method:
   // onIndexedDBVersionChange: () => {
   //   // database was deleted in another browser tab (user logged out), so we must make sure we delete